FlorisOrd/stats-project-DM2/notebooks/README.md

 # Notebooks folder

-This directory includes the main scripts of the pipeline in notebook form, featuring brief annotations.
+This directory includes the main code snippets utilized by the pipeline in notebook form, featuring brief annotations.